Dr. James P. Cappon, Pediatric Critical Care

 Dr. James Cappon is board certified in pediatrics and pediatric critical care medicine and provides the full range of tertiary-level critical care procedures, with expertise in mechanical ventilation and management of respiratory failure.
 He sees patients at CHOC Children’s Hospital in Orange.
-Dr. Cappon serves as the CHOC director of patient safety.
+Dr. Cappon serves as Chief Quality and Safety Officer.

 Prior to joining CHOC Children’s, Dr. Cappon attended medical school at the University of New Mexico School of Medicine in Albuquerque.
 He completed his residency training at Harbor-UCLA Medical Center in Torrance, California, and his fellowship training in pulmonology and critical care at Harbor-UCLA Medical Center, CHOC Children’s and the Martin Luther King Jr. Medical Center, Department of Pediatrics, Division of Pediatric Critical Care/Pulmonology.
 He dabbles in Spanish.